Motorcycle as a year-round transport in Vancouver

 Commuting on a motorcycle vs. commuting by car.

-I got my license in September 2013, and have been riding daily (well, almost) since then.
-I still am a fairly new rider, with the distance traveled of about 5,000 km on my first bike, 1,000 on the second, and 20,000 on my current one.
+I received my license in September 2013, and have been riding daily (well, almost) since then.
+I still am a fairly new rider, with the distance of about 5,000 km traveled on my first bike, 1,000 on the second, and 20,000 on my current one.

 It is important to understand, that unlike cars, motorcycles do not provide a steel cage around the rider; so your reaction and your gear is the only thing somewhat protecting you against the asphalt and other shit.
 Bikes are less stable, less visible, and they often have high performance capabilities.